friendly/VCDR/ChapmanHall/Tasks.md

 output: html_document
 ---

+## Deadlines ##

+* Our corrections to the book are due by Sept.
+16, but I'll set a deadline of Sept.
+12 to allow time to to prepare a new complete .PDF file incorporating all the changes.
+There will probably be at least one more round of copy editing after this.

 ## RGB to CMYK

-Some discussion on this appears as [issue 45](https://github.com/friendly/VCDR/issues/45)
+Some discussion on this appears as [issue 45 on github](https://github.com/friendly/VCDR/issues/45)

 1. Examine the figures that are included via `\includegraphics` rather than by R chunks.
-There is a list of these in the file `includegraphics-fig.txt`, but it doesn't include file extensions --- some are `.png`, while others are `.pdf`.
+There is a list of these in the file `includegraphics-fig.txt`, but it doesn't include file extensions --- some are `.png`, while others are `.pdf`.  **Note**:  I believe that PNG files do not support CMYK.

+*    The R ones can be run again, but using `grDevices::pdf.options(colormodel = "cmyk")`.
+*    Code for these  should all be in chXX/R files.
+*    In most cases I used \includegraphics when a graph needed to be manually cropped or otherwise treated specially.
+*    Please try to re-create such figures having the same size (H/W) as the original.
+*    If you name them differently (to keep the existing ones), obviously the name in \includegraphics must be changed.

 2. Try running ImageMagik `convert` on these files to see how well they convert to CMYK.
+(Pere has already done a simple test, but w/o much success.)

+3. Learn to use Adobe Acrobat Pro "Preflight" to diagnose remaining color issues.
+Marcus ran one test on Ch 1--6, with results in the `ChapmanHall/` folder.

 ## Fix art